 Students will live in on-campus residence halls that will encourage assimilation with the high number of international and domestic students enrolled at the university.
 The residence halls provide single room living for students in a shared flat with 2-9 other students.
-Student will purchase and prepare their own food in the flat's shared kitchen facilities.
+Students will purchase and prepare their own food in the flat's shared kitchen facilities.
 Meals can also be purchased in campus cafés, but no meal plan will be provided.

 - LVC tuition and fees

 Travel, food, and personal expenses are NOT included in these fees.
 Fees are subject to change.

 Most LVC students will receive their financial aid in full for all semester-long study abroad and study away programs.
 Exceptions: Allwein scholars will receive 50% of their full-tuition scholarship for semester-long study abroad and study away programs.
 The $2,500/year stipend may be used to supplement the reduction in scholarship.
 Tuition Exchange and Tuition Remission recipients will receive the value of the Mary A. Weiss Scholarship for semester-long study abroad programs.
 The value will be equivalent to the value awarded to the same year’s incoming class.
 For example, if the student will be studying abroad in spring 2020, the Mary A. Weiss Scholarship will be the same value that was awarded to the incoming class for 2019-2020 academic year.

 Fall Semester Only

 - Applications should be received by March 15